junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 ## Genital Warts (Venereal warts, Condylomata acuminata)

 These warts are caused by a virus that is spread by sexual contact.
-They look like warts on other parts of the body (see p.
-210) but there are usually more of them.
+They look like warts on other parts of the body (see [page 210](#page-210)) but there are usually more of them.

 **Signs**